-A mix of history and modernity in easy reach of San Juan
+A mix of historical charm and modern appeal is within easy reach of San Juan.

-Located within the San Juan metro area, Guaynabo sits on the island’s north coast and offers a mix of historical significance, modern appeal, and a cosmopolitan vibe.
-The 27-square-mile (70-square-kilometer) municipality is sandwiched between Aguas Buenas to the south, Bayamón to the west, Cataño and the Bay of San Juan to the north, and San Juan to the east, making it an easy day trip if you’re staying in the territory’s capital city.
+Located within the San Juan metro area, Guaynabo sits on the Island’s north coast and offers a blend of past and present with a cosmopolitan vibe.
+The 27-square-mile (70-square-kilometer) municipality is sandwiched between Aguas Buenas to the south, Bayamón to the west, Cataño and the Bay of San Juan to the north, and San Juan to the east, making it an easy day trip if you’re staying in Puerto Rico's capital city.

 History and Education

-In the sixteenth century, Ponce de Leon and the first Spanish settlers lived in what is now Guaynabo.
+In the 16th century, Juan Ponce de León and the first Spanish settlers lived in what is now Guaynabo.
 Today, this area is designated as the Caparra Ruins, a National Historic Landmark that is open to the public.
-Most of the original buildings were made of wood and thus no longer exist, but the foundation of de Leon’s stone house remains.
-A small museum on site displays artifacts discovered here and in other archeological excavations throughout the island.
+Most of the original buildings were made of wood and thus no longer exist, but the foundation of De León’s stone house remains.
+A small museum on-site displays artifacts discovered here and in other archaeological excavations throughout the Island.

 If you’re traveling with kids, plan an excursion to Villa Campestre, a farm and educational center that features fun activities like pony rides, bumper cars, bounce houses, a climbing wall, and more.
 The family-friendly attraction is open on Saturdays and Sundays.